How we respect privacy when we deal with personal information collected by our organisation.

 You have a range of rights over your data, which include the following:

-a) Where data processing is based on consent, you may revoke this consent at any time and we will make it as easy as possible for you to do this (for example by putting ‘unsubscribe’ links at the bottom of all our marketing emails).
+- Where data processing is based on consent, you may revoke this consent at any time and we will make it as easy as possible for you to do this (e.g. by putting ‘unsubscribe’ links at the bottom of our marketing emails).

-A full summary of your legal rights over your data can be found on the Information Commissioner’s website here.
+A full summary of your legal rights over your data can be found on the Information Commissioner’s website.

 If you would like to access the rights listed above, or any other legal rights you have over your data under current legislation, please get in touch with us via the ‘Contact Us’ section of our website.